The Sunday Lesson

 Till he can gloat over his enemies.

-Strong words from a man who often prayed for protection from his enemies.
+Strong words from a man who often wept and prayed for protection from his enemies and sons.

-But here is a verse to take home, to write on the inside of your wrist.
+But it’s is a verse to take home, to tattoo on the inside of your wrist.
 Bad news holds no fears for him.
-Let’s be honest here: this in no way guarantees a winning lotto ticket or a safe ride home on bald tires in the snow, or a negative cancer test.
-Nothing in the verse says that G protects you against any of the millions of pieces of bad news we can hear.
-It’s simply an observation that for the person whose heart is set firmly on trusting the Father, there is no fear in bad news because we know who holds the ultimate keys to history, both personal and corporate.
+Let’s be honest here: this in no way guarantees a winning lotto ticket, or a safe ride home on bald tires in the snow, or a negative cancer test.
+Nothing in the verse promises that G protects you against any of the thousands of pieces of bad news we can hear.
+It’s simply an observation that, for the person whose heart is set firmly on trusting the Father, there is no fear in bad news because we know who holds the ultimate keys to history, both personal and corporate.

 It’s easy: trust in G as the author of your ultimate history.
-As easy as that sounds, it’s contrary to our nature and eminently difficult.
-But a worthy goal to pray about, to ponder, and to grab hold of in whatever measure you can.
+As easy as that sounds, it’s contrary to our nature and enormously difficult.
+Still, it’s a worthy goal to pray about, ponder, and to grab hold of in whatever measure you can.
 I ask for a bigger scoop every day.
 Be careful about what you ask for, though; learning and maturity come through struggle.
-Remember the words of Jesus: every branch that does bear fruit, He prunes to make it bear even more.”
-We enjoy the fruit, but shirk from the pruning.
+Remember the words of Jesus: “Every branch that does not bear fruit, He prunes to make it bear even more.”
+We enjoy the fruit but shirk from the pruning.
+Let’s fall in love with the pruning.